 - Technical information that details the data sources, analytical methods used to produce the summary data, and definitions for commonly used terms.

-Data for 2017 (external causes of death only) and 2018 is provisional.
+Data for 2018 is provisional.
 Data for all other years is considered complete, but subject to regular updates.

 View the Mortality web tool